Sidwell Friends School: Academics

 In 2005, Sidwell's AP English Exam scores were the highest in the nation for all medium-sized schools (300–799 students in grades 10–12) offering the AP English exam.
-Sidwell does not offer an AP English course.

 All students must acquire at least 20 credits before graduating.
 Students are required to take four years of English, three years of mathematics, three years of history, two years of one foreign language, two years of science, and two years of art.
 In addition to this, all freshmen must take a full year Ninth Grade Studies course that involves a service project.
 Tenth and eleventh graders must also take courses corresponding to their grade level.

 Sidwell is a member school of School Year Abroad.

 Student safety

 In 2016, the school revised its policy on sexual misconduct after reports that a teen had been raped by her ex-boyfriend on the school's campus.
 No charges were filed against the teen, and the school installed more security cameras to deter future assaults.
 Despite the measures, a year later another teenage female student reported being raped on the campus grounds by a fellow student.

 Former Sidwell psychologist and sex ed teacher James Huntington was the target of a 2013 lawsuit for his affair with the parent of a student he was counseling.
 The case exposed teachers that had made advances towards students.

-In 2017, the school fired a middle school music teacher, Michael Henderson, who had been accused of having inappropriate contact with a 14-year old girl at a previous school.
-In 1996,The parents of Sara Lawson, a student at the Fountain Valley High School, filed a police report that detailed multiple incidences of "unwanted touching and kissing" between her and Henderson while she was 14.
+In 2017, the school fired a middle school music teacher, Michael Henderson, who had been accused of having inappropriate contact with a 14-year-old girl at a previous school.
+In 1996, the parents of Sara Lawson, a student at the Fountain Valley School, filed a police report that detailed multiple incidents of "unwanted touching and kissing" between her and Henderson while she was 14.
 She later stated that Henderson once invited her over to his house and made her a drink that caused her to be incapacitated for the rest of the night.
 In a letter Sidwell's Head of School Bryan Garman sent to parents, he stated that "A former administrator ... was aware that Michael’s departure from his previous employer had been precipitated by his inappropriate conduct, but had no knowledge of the severity of the allegations as they now stand."